Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 This is a nomenclature proposal for [RateYourMusic](https://rateyourmusic.com)'s (RYM) category which encompasses DJ mixes and live electronics.

-The problems that this project addresses are:
+Problems this proposal is addressing:
 <ul>
-	<li>Current RYM framework is unable to accommodate recordings described below, since it was created in the pre-internet era, and is oriented around physical releases.</li>
+	<li>Current RYM framework is unable to accommodate non-commercially released DJ mixes and live electronics, since it was created in the pre-internet era, and is oriented around physical releases.</li>
 	<li>These releases are frequently deleted and just temporarily hosted.</li>
-	<li>There isn't any naming convention, which produces chaotic outcomes.</li>
+	<li>This temporary hosting creates archival problem, if release has been added with arbitrary title.</li>
 </ul>

-Main goals are **information preservation** and **conciseness** when it comes to information presented to the users.
-This means that information supported by the website's framework, should be omitted from the title and entered in the corresponding fields, like artist's name, release date, and recording date.
+Main goals with this project are **information preservation** and **conciseness** when it comes to information presented to the users.
+This means that information supported by the website's framework, should be *omitted* from the title and entered in the corresponding fields, like artist's name, release date, and recording date.
+Additional release fields or attributes on website are desirable.

 <h2>Taxonomy of Mixes</h2>